Erica Bauermeister on not writing over head and heart

-However, I have it on excellent authority that I am going to love Erica’s language.
+A few months ago a fellow editor, Laurie Skiba, tipped me off that I would love Erica Bauermeister’s language.
 Most of you know I will read just for that.
-But there are also other great loves slipping off their bra straps in the low light: food, flavor, scent, atmosphere, homes—what do you call that, curated environment?—community, friendship.
-And in most of Erica’s books, also: a kaleidoscope of intersecting narratives—a novel in stories, a memoir in essays, three novels set around tables of six or eight.
-Doesn’t that all sound deeeelicious?
-Won’t you read along with me and then come meet Erica?
-Thursday, September 25th, 5:30-7:00pm PT.
-Register here to save your place.
-And please add to the question I’m going to pose: how does Erica find the time and pace to write so many books?
+But as I looked into Erica’s work, there were also other great loves I could see slipping off their bra straps in the low light: food, flavor, scent, atmosphere, homes—what do you call that, curated environment?—community, friendship.
+Intriguingly, for someone working on a braid of three voices, most of Erica’s books are a kaleidoscope of intersecting narratives—a novel in stories, a memoir in essays, three novels set around tables of six or eight.
+I decided to invite Erica for one of my industry chats.

-And now, before I go off to read Erica’s NO TWO PERSONS, I’m pleased to pass on some community news.
+And now, before I go off to read more of Erica’s work, I’m pleased to pass on some community news.

 Community member Elizabeth Kemp is delighted to be launching her debut novel, TREAD LIGHTLY from Sibylline Press, on October 10th.
 In Tread Lightly, a murder shakes up an idyllic Silicon Valley town, drawing Tierney—former Dublin hostage negotiator turned stay-at-home mom—back into her past.
 While navigating the isolating cliques at her kindergartener’s new private school and the shadow of the 2007 tech-industry backdating scandal, Tierney must confront the mystery at hand and the false assumptions we make about others—and ourselves.